kupl/kupl.github.io/content/trips/oopsla23/jisuk/index.md

 autonumbering = true
 +++

-{{< figure src="splash-room.jpg" height=500 title="" alt="Conference room setup for the Splash event in Cascais 2023, with a large projector screen displaying the event's title and logos of sponsors like Huawei, Ahrefs, Prime Video, Google, and IBM.
+{{< figure src="splash-room.jpg" height=500 alt="Conference room setup for the Splash event in Cascais 2023, with a large projector screen displaying the event's title and logos of sponsors like Huawei, Ahrefs, Prime Video, Google, and IBM.
 Red chairs with curved backs are neatly arranged in rows, facing the screen.
 A camera on a tripod stands to the left, ready to record, and a potted palm tree adds a touch of greenery to the right side of the room." >}}

 # 들어가며